Prehistory of Southeast Europe

+The first written script of Greece was Linear A, an undeciphered script used for writing the Minoan language of Crete, as is the later Cypriot syllabary, which also recorded Greek.
+After Linear A came Linear B, a syllabic script used for writing Mycenaean Greek, the earliest attested form of the Greek language.
+The script predates the Greek alphabet by several centuries.
+The oldest Mycenaean writing dates to about 1400 BC.
+Linear B, found mainly in the palace archives at Knossos, Kydonia, Pylos, Thebes and Mycenae, but disappeared with the fall of the Mycenaean civilisation in the Late Bronze Age collapse.

-Human prehistory in Southeastern Europe is conventionally divided into smaller periods, such as Upper Paleolithic, Holocene Mesolithic/Epipaleolithic, Neolithic Revolution, expansion of Proto-Indo-Europeans, and Protohistory.
+Human prehistory in Southeast Europe is conventionally divided into periods including the Upper Paleolithic, Holocene Mesolithic/Epipaleolithic, Neolithic Revolution, expansion of Proto-Indo-Europeans, and a period of Protohistory.
 The changes between these are gradual.
-For example, depending on interpretation, protohistory might or might not include Bronze Age Greece (3000–1200 BC), Minoan, Mycenaean, Thracian and Venetic cultures.
-By one interpretation of the historiography criterion, Southeastern Europe enters protohistory only with Homer (See also Historicity of the Iliad, and Geography of the Odyssey).
-At any rate, the period ends before Herodotus in the 5th century BC.
+For example, depending on interpretation, protohistory may or may not include Bronze Age Greece (c.
+3000–1200 BC), Minoan, Mycenaean, Thracian and Venetic cultures.
+By one interpretation of the historiography criterion, Southeast Europe enters protohistory only with Homer (See also Historicity of the Iliad, and Geography of the Odyssey).
+Nevertheless, prehistory ends before Herodotus in the 5th century BC.